Solution

 - PHP - Convert Human Readable Size to Bytes

-- Stream a CSV from a JSON array
+- Stream CSV from JSON

-- How to extract data from a JsonMenuNestedEditorField
+- Extract data from a JsonMenuNestedEditorField

 - Backup on AWS glacier